RustyRoad/RustyRoad/README.md

   `/api`
 - `api.rs` — the developer-owned composition point for custom services
 - `mod.rs` — the module facade exported to the application
-- `openapi/` — the same generated OpenAPI contract and Hey API configuration

 Register the generated procedures with the application's pool: